How To Visualize: The Secret To What Visualization Really Is

 What Is Visualization?

-Visualization involves creating images, whether it be in your mind or physically creating them, which show your goals and dreams you have for your life.
+Visualization involves creating images, whether it be in your mind or physically creating them, which show the goals and dreams you have for your life.

 You can visualize by creating vision boards (where you physically have the pictures in front of you) or just visualizing in your mind what you want in your life.

 Visualization helps you to find, manifest and focus on your goals and aspirations.
 Once you have the images and visions in mind, you can also start to feel the emotions you have for them too.
 This can help to motivate you and keep you reaching for these goals.